Mini Banana-Raisin Bread

 Preheat oven to 375.
 Spray 4 mini loaf pans (5 3/4x 3 1/4x 2 1/4) with baking spray.
 Combine flours, baking soda, baking powder, salt, nutmeg and cinnamon in a medium mixing bowl.
 Set aside.
 Mash bananas in a large mixing bowl until smooth.
 Add in Stevia, oil, and egg.
 Mix well.
 Alternately add dry ingredients and milk to the banana mixture.
 Mix until just combined.
 Fold in raisins.
 DO NOT OVERMIX.
 Spoon batter evenly into the 4 loaf pans.
 Bake for 30-35 minutes or until a toothpick comes out clean.
 Remove loaves from oven and allow to cool slightly before removing onto a wire rack.
 Cool completely.

 The variations to this recipe are limitless really.
 You could change up the whole wheat flour to oat flour.
 The raisins to nuts or even dark chocolate chips.
-The spices could be ginger or even cloves.

 Regardless, this Banana Bread recipe is a healthier alternative to the sugary versions and by adding only a cup of all-purpose flour, versus two you still get the right consistency and texture, while the addition of whole wheat flour provides good fiber and a ton of flavor!